Denrox/ui-apt-mirror/README.md

 # UI APT Mirror

 A containerized APT mirror solution with a web interface.
-This project provides a complete local Ubuntu / Debian package repository with an admin panel, file hosting capabilities, and optional npm package caching.
+This project provides a complete local Ubuntu / Debian package repository with an admin panel, file hosting capabilities, optional npm package caching, and developer cheatsheets.
+Perfect for organizations that need to work in a totally offline environment while maintaining access to essential development resources.

 ## Features

 - **APT Mirror**: Local Ubuntu package repository with automatic synchronization using apt-mirror2 (Python/asyncio version) from PyPI
 - **NPM Proxy**: Optional local npm package registry cache for faster npm installs and reduced bandwidth usage
+- **Developer Cheatsheets**: Built-in command reference with tldr-pages integration for offline access to programming and system administration guides
 - **Web Interface**: web UI for all services
 - **Multi-Host Setup**: Four distinct web services:
   - `mirror.intra` - DEB packages repository